bigalv69/modules/doc/source/module.rst

  modulefile alias.
 It may also leverage a specific syntax to finely select module version (see `Advanced module version specifiers`_ section below).

- When several *modulefiles* are passed, they are evaluated sequentially in the specified order.
-If one modulefile evaluation raises an error, mod-to-sh sequence continues: environment change from modules evaluated prior the error are preserved and sequence is resumed with the evaluation of remaining modulefile in list.
-Conversely, mod-to-sh sequence is aborted and changes from already evaluated modules are withdrawn if :subcmd:`mod-to-sh` sub-command is defined in :mconfig:`abort_on_error` configuration option and :option:`--force` option is not set.

  .. only:: html

     .. versionadded:: 5.2

-    .. versionchanged:: 5.4
-       Support for :mconfig:`abort_on_error` configuration option added

 .. subcmd:: path modulefile